 This smart dash cam model is also enhanced with a G-sensor that automatically saves the best critical video footage to help make your case.
 It will capture everything from a few seconds before and after the collision.

 With a 2.7” wide screen display, the camera may be controlled and set up with the compatible YI app.
 The wide buttons on the camera interface are easy to use and press.

 While on the road, you’re supported by ADAS (advanced driver assistance systems) that provide real-time visuals.

-- With ADAS, the real-time lane departure warnings keep you safe and detect the distance of objects.
+- With ADAS, the real-time lane departure warnings keep you safe and also detect the distance of objects.